qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    single: Symbology; Graduated renderer
 .. _graduated_renderer:

-Graduated Renderer
+Graduated
 ..................

-The |graduatedSymbol| :guilabel:`Graduated Renderer` is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.
+The |graduatedSymbol| :guilabel:`Graduated` renderer is used to render all the features from a layer, using an user-defined symbol whose color or size reflects the assignment of a selected feature's attribute to a class.